javaee/jms-spec/pages/JMS20FinalRelease.md

 * [What's New in JMS 2.0, Part Two—New Messaging Features](http://www.oracle.com/technetwork/articles/java/jms2messaging-1954190.html)

 Read [Ten ways in which JMS 2.0 means writing less code](/jms-spec/pages/JMS20MeansLessCode).

-Listen to a  [Java Spotlight Podcast interview](https://blogs.oracle.com/javaspotlight/entry/java_spotlight_episode_131_nigel) with Nigel Deakin, JSR 343 spec lead in which he talks to host Roger Brinkley about some of the new features in JMS 2.0.

 If, having read about JMS 2.0, you have questions about why it was designed as it was, read the [JMS 2.0 design FAQ](/jms-spec/pages/JMS20ReasonsFAQ).